Interface In Java Interview Questions

 • Compile-time error: The default method displayDefaultMethod() inherited from DemoInterfaceA conflicts with another method inherited from DemoInterfaceB

-• To overcome this error, override this conflicting method and provide new implementation or invoke default method’s implementation using super keywordInterface In Java Interview Questions 13
+• To overcome this error, override this conflicting method and provide a new implementation or invoke the default method’s implementation using the super keywordInterface In Java Interview Questions 13

 Can we declare the static method inside the interface?